 We have assisted thousands of businesses obtain an asset based finance facility since 2008.

-23. Do some lenders provide better service / cheaper options?
+23. Do some funders provide better service/cheaper options?

 Service levels and rates will of course vary across the marketplace, and will often depend on the type of facility that the customer prefers.
-Some of our customers, for example, will be entirely price driven and require less service assistance from the lender.
-Others will require lenders to be far more ‘hands on’ and this might be the principle driver for them.
+Some of our customers, for example, will be entirely price driven and require less service assistance from the funder.
+Others will require the funder to be far more ‘hands on’ and this might be the principle driver for them.

 You will enter into a formal agreement with a lender detailing what happens if you want to leave so depending on the contract length, a leaving or cancellation fee may apply.

-If this is a concern for you, the Touch Financial team will be able to recommend funders that offer monthly rolling contracts reducing any termination penalty if you want to exit the agreement, or even a rolling contract facility (which is more like pay-as-you-go).
+If this is a concern for you, the Touch Financial team will be able to recommend funders that offer monthly rolling contracts reducing any termination penalty if you want to exit the agreement.

 25. What happens if I want to switch from one funder to another?

-Most of the funders we work with are members of the ABFA and there is a seamless inter-factor transfer process that these lenders adhere to.
+A significant proportion of our funders are members of UK Finance and there is a seamless inter-factor transfer process that these funders adhere to.
 That said, there are typically transfer fees that apply when businesses move from one funder to another.
-We will seek to identify these early to ensure you can make informed decisions rather than finding out about any transfer penalties at the 11th hour.
+We can seek to identify these early to ensure you can make informed decisions rather than finding out about any transfer penalties at the 11th hour.

 26. How do you get paid?

-Touch Financial work on a commission basis with funders for successful introductions.
-Our Consultants are not aware of the commission rates and therefore cannot be influenced when making introductions to the appropriate funder.
-Funders will disclose to you that Touch is being paid an introductory fee and full details are available on request.
+Touch Financial work on a commission basis with funders which is only paid once a facility has been provided.
+Our consultants are not aware of the commission rates and therefore cannot be influenced when making introductions to funders.
+Funders should disclose to you that Touch is being paid a commission and full details should be available on request.
+However we can also provide this information to you upon request.

 27. Can I get a better deal if I approach the lenders on your panel myself?

-A proportion of funders on our panel will charge the same whether or not you come to them via a third party, whilst others do have pricing models that take into account any third party commissions.
+A proportion of funders on our panel may charge the same (and it’s even possible some may charge more) whether or not you come to them via a third party, whilst others do have pricing models that take into account any third party commissions and will add that on.

 All the funders on our panel however know that any businesses we introduce to them will normally receive quotes from more than one funder.
 This encourages them to offer market competitive rates for equally competitive service levels.